ljhopkins2/broadcastify-archtk/README.md

 ## <span style="color:red">**DOCUMENTATION UNDER DEVELOPMENT**</span>

 **_This project is just getting under way.
-A minimal level of documentation is included in the `.py` file.
-Stay tuned for user documentation._**
+Some documentation is included in the docstrings of the `.py` file.
+Stay tuned for more complete user documentation._**

 ## Longer, but More Thorough, Guide